manymeeting/HackCode/README.md

-# LeetCode_in_JS
+# Introduction
-Java & JavaScript solution of LeetCode problems
+HackCode is a repository that contains the solution of LeetCode problems written in Java or JavaScript.